Skip to main content

 Use a behavior-focused qualitative usability check so you can see what users do, not just what they say.
 Keep the checkpoint concrete: can users complete the proposed task, and does the observed path match the real business use case?
 If the result is unclear, narrow the recommendation or add a discovery line item instead of writing around uncertainty.

 Use one repeatable evidence format for each key finding: Observation (what users did), Business impact (how that affects the goal), and Recommended direction (what to change next).
-If you need a metric, keep a placeholder such as "Add current benchmark after verification."
+If you need a metric, mark it as current benchmark pending source-record verification.

 Include the tested assumption, method, task prompt, observed behavior, evidence summaries, and resulting scope recommendation.
 End with a clear approval rule for later phases: decisions are reviewed against user evidence, not personal preference.
 This keeps expectations clear now and gives you something to point back to if revision requests expand later.